How to Crochet a Non-Stretchy Crochet Strap

 Picture shows a crochet hook, a stitch marker, two strands of yarn and fishing line.
 An arrow points to a grey colored yarn to reference that it will be used as a "stand in" for fishing line, since fishing line isn't as easy to see in pictures.

 Because we are using clear fishing line, I’m going to be using a strand of grey yarn to “stand in” for the fishing line so that what I’m doing is actually apparent.
-Please keep in mind throughout this that you’ll want to use fishing line in place of the grey strand.

 Let’s get started!